xbobekf/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/Transfer.md

 val gasPrice = GasPrice(100)
 val transfer = Transfer(destinations, Some(gasBox), Some(gasPrice))

-// Send the transfer request to the Alephium network for processing val transferResult = alephiumApi.sendTransfer(transfer)
+// Send the transfer request to the Oxygenium network for processing val transferResult = oxygeniumApi.sendTransfer(transfer)

 // Retrieve the transaction ID and group indices from the transfer result val txId = transferResult.txId